-"Your definition of computation is unconventional."
+Misconception 7: Your definition of computation is unconventional.

-Response: Absolutely, if one considers unconventional the passage of time, or the interactions among the constituents of the universe subject to the laws of nature, or for that matter any form of information processing.
-In any case, my definition of computation may be unconventional, but it is not unrealistic.

-Besides, it is important to realize that defining "to compute" as "what the Turing Machine does", which is quite commonly done (see, for example, [25]), leads to a logical reasoning that is viciously circuitous.
+Response: Absolutely, if one considers as unconventional the passage of time, or the interactions among the constituents of the universe subject to the laws of nature, or for that matter any form of information processing.
+In any case, the definition of computation embodied in the examples of Section 3 may be unconventional, but it is not unrealistic.
+Besides, it is important to realize that defining "to compute" as "what the Turing Machine does", which is quite commonly done (see, for example, [26]), leads to a logical reasoning that is viciously circuitous.
 If computation is what the Turing Machine does, then clearly the Turing Machine can compute anything that is computable.
 Furthermore, the "Church-Turing Thesis" would move immediately from the realm of "conjecture" to that of "theorem".
 The fact that it has not done so to this day, is witness to the uncertainty surrounding the widespread definition of "computation".
-As stated above, my counterexamples, by contrast, disprove the "Church-Turing Thesis".
+As stated in Section 1.2, the counterexamples presented in Section 3, by contrast, disprove the "Church-Turing Thesis".